The-Ofek-Foundation/blog/_posts/2018-02-21-knight-moves.markdown

 mathjax: true
 ---

-I recently came across a simple coding problem: What's the fewest number of moves it would take to move a chess knight from any single point on an n-dimensional board to any other point.
-The original problem asked to find a recursive solution, but that would take an unreasonable amount of time for large boards.
+I recently came across a simple coding problem: What's the fewest number of moves it would take to move a chess knight from any single point on an n by n board to any other point.
+The original problem asked to find a recursive solution, but that would take an unreasonable amount of time for large boards, and I was also in the unbounded board case.
 In this blog post I'll walk you through two solutions for the problem, an ``O(n)`` complexity iterative solution, and then an **``O(1)``** mathematic solution.

 ## Working **O(1)** Demo